mvnrsa/livewire-live-google-charts/README.md

 [Marnus van Niekerk](https://github.com/mvnrsa) - [mvnrsa](https://github.com/mvnrsa) - [laravel@mjvn.net](mailto:laravel@mjvn.net)

-One of my favorite escapes from coding and business is taking my wife for a coffee (which is pretty cheap in South Africa).
+One of my favorite escapes from coding and business is taking my wife for a **coffee** (which is pretty cheap in South Africa).

-If you use this package please think about how much time and effort you saved and [buy us a coffee ☕](https://www.buymeacoffee.com/mvnrsa).
+If you use this package please think about how much time and effort you saved and **[buy us a coffee ☕](https://www.buymeacoffee.com/mvnrsa)**.

 Tx!